Master of Public Policy, Harvard University, 1981

 Bachelor of Arts, Duke University, 1973

-Husband of Lily Gulian-Bogosian (married 1986) and father to twin sons Harrison Hugo and Elliott Oscar (born 1997)
+Husband of Lily Gulian-Bogosian (married 1986) and Father of Harrison and Elliott

 Fox Point Pictures, LLC